kiyoshion/laravel-dokcer-compose/README.md

-# How to build a Laravel app environment with docker compose?
+# How to build a Laravel environment with docker compose?

-This repository is a docker compose includes Laravel stacks like PHP, Node.js, Nginx and MySQL.
-So you can build a Laravel app environment quickly.
+This repository is for building Laravel environment contains PHP, Node.js, Nginx and MySQL.
+So you can build a Laravel environment quickly.

+This uses these images or binary.

+- php:8.2-fpm
+- nodejs_18.x
+- nginx:1.25-alpine
+- mysql:8.0

 ## How to use?